 McClatchy Company, 6.34% Yield-to-Worst Call, December 2017

-In this week’s bond review, we enter the world of online media, specifically one company that is diligently working to make the transition from traditional news outlets to a digital-only presence in the news arena.
+This week’s Durig Fixed Income (FX2) bond review, we enter the world of online media, specifically one company that is diligently working to make the transition from traditional news outlets to a digital-only presence in the news arena.
 The McClatchy company is aggressively building its digital news presence, with multiple increases in its digital metrics for its most recent quarter.
 In addition, the company is paying down debt and reducing expenses.

 For Q3, McClatchy increased digital-only subscribers by 15.6% over Q3 2016.

 Year-to-date, the company has reduced debt by $68.5 million.